Michelin hikes dividend as pricing boosts profit

 PARIS Michelin (MICP.PA), the world's second-largest tyremaker, raised its dividend after price increases boosted 2012 profit, pledging to hold onto gains this year even as sales volumes remain flat.

-Net income rose 7.5 percent to 1.57 billion euros ($2.1 billion) last year as revenue increased 3.6 percent to 21.47 billion, the company said on Tuesday.
+Net income rose 7.5 percent to 1.57 billion euros last year as revenue increased 3.6 percent to 21.47 billion, the company said on Tuesday.

-The French company, whose tires equip vehicles ranging from bicycles to airliners, said truck and specialty tires - for farming and mining equipment - largely drove the earnings gain.
+The French company, whose tyres equip vehicles ranging from bicycles to airliners, said truck and specialty tyres - for farming and mining equipment - largely drove the earnings gain.

 "The markets weren't very strong at all last year," Chief Executive Jean-Dominique Senard told BFM radio.
 Against that backdrop, "Michelin's performance was particularly good".